tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # The DTLS Handshake Protocol {#dtls}

-   DTLS 1.3 uses all of the same handshake messages and flows as TLS 1.3, with two principal changes:
+DTLS 1.3 re-uses the TLS 1.3 handshake messages and flows, with the following changes:

 1. Modifications to the handshake header to handle message loss, reordering, and DTLS message fragmentation (in order to avoid IP fragmentation).
+Additionally, a new ACK message is introduced.

 2. Retransmission timers to handle message loss.

+3. The TLS 1.3 KeyUpdate message is not used in DTLS 1.3

 Note that TLS 1.3 already supports a cookie extension, which used to prevent denial-of-service attacks.
 This DoS prevention mechanism is